tidymodels/corrr/README.md

 Manipulating the Matrix
 -----------------------

 `corrr` provides convenience functions for routine manipulations of the matrix.
+In general, these functions begin with the letter `r`.

 ### rselect()